inkyblackness/ss-specs/media/moviChunks.md

 The ```Bitstream``` is a stream of serialized big-endian integers.
 The ```Mask-stream``` is a stream of serialized little-endian integers of different lengths (2, 4, 6, and 8 bytes).

 The order and layout of the values in the streams is determined by the algorithm.
-For both streams: The decoder will want to read past the end of the streams in a few cases.
+The decoder will want to read past the end of the streams in a few cases.
 For these cases the missing bits/bytes are to be set to zero.
 The encoder removed any trailing 0x00 bytes from these streams in order to save further space.

 #### 2 Audio